plone/plone.caching/README.txt

 ----------------------------------------

 ``plone.caching`` maintains a mapping of rule sets to mutator operations in the registry.
-This mapping is stored in a dictionary of dotted name (ASCII) string keys to dotted name string values, under the record ``plone.caching.interfaces.ICacheSettings.mutatorMapping``.
+This mapping is stored in a dictionary of dotted name string keys to dotted name string values, under the record ``plone.caching.interfaces.ICacheSettings.mutatorMapping``.

-To set the name of the operation to use for the ``plone-content-types`` rule shown above, a mapping like the following might be used::
+To set the name of the operation to use for the ``plone.contentTypes`` rule shown above, a mapping like the following might be used::

     from zope.component import getUtility